URIXXxNAITIK/URIXXxNAITIK/README.md

 - 👋 Hi, I’m @URIXXxNAITIK
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... ṀĀKĪṆGŚ PROGRAM AND SPAM BOT
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+PYTHON

 <!---
 URIXXxNAITIK/URIXXxNAITIK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.